-During 2019, the group adopted IFRS 16 and as a result recognised lease liabilities amounting to €2,216,830 on 1 January 2019 and an additional €76,633 during the same year.
-Cash payments made on leases amounted to €368,346 (inclusive of interest).
-The interest expense during the year amounted to €81,425.
-The interest, together with the adjustment upon initial recognition of IFRS 16, represent the non-cash movements of €2,374,885 presented above for leases.
+During 2020, the Group recognised additional lease liabilities amounting to €23,691.
+Total cash payments made on leases during the year amounted to €363,539 (inclusive of interest).
+The interest expense during the year amounted to €74,227.
+The interest, together with the additions to leases recognised during the year mainly represent the non-cash movements of €97,918 presented above for leases.